ganheather02/DWiteBoard/README.md

 ## More About the Author

-Jeffrey Lin is currently a freshman based in the San Francisco Bay Area.
-He has started programming in sixth grade.
+Jeffrey Lin is currently a student based in the San Francisco Bay Area.
+He started programming in sixth grade.
 He is fluent in Java programming and experienced with Linux.
-His main passion is robotics programming and he has participated in three years of First Tech Challenge and won numerous awards.
+His main passion is robotics programming and he has participated in three years of First Tech Challenge and has won numerous awards.
 To check out more information about him visit [here] (https://www.linkedin.com/in/jeffreytech).

 ## More about Firebase on Android